NOAA-EMC/RDASApp/.github/ISSUE_TEMPLATE/general-issue.md

 > What does it mean for this to be finished?
 Please add links to relevant PRs.
 Links may be added later if a PR has not yet been created.
 - Link any relevant pull requests here:
-  - PR #1 [Link to PR][#]
+  - PR #
-  - PR #2 [Link to PR][#]
+  - PR #

 ## Dependencies
 > What must be done before this can be done?
-Add issue or PR dependencies in ZenHub as appropriate
+Add issue or PR dependencies as appropriate
 > Does this block progress on other issues?
-Add this issue as a dependency to other ZenHub issues as appropriate
+Add this issue as a dependency to issues as appropriate